 The National Highway Traffic Safety Administration reports that traffic accidents are the leading cause of death in the U.S. Although 88% of people buckle-up automatically when they enter a vehicle, groups have been identified that are less likely to wear a seatbelt.
 Included are teenagers, males in rural areas, people that have been drinking, commercial drivers, individuals that drive pickup trucks and drivers that are alone especially when driving at night.
 When in an accident, 63% of those not wearing a seatbelt will either succumb to their injuries or end up with life altering injuries.

-For those that live in Corpus Christi, TX, a lawyer that specializes in vehicular accidents can be invaluable.
+For those that live in Austin, TX, a lawyer that specializes in vehicular accidents can be invaluable.
 It’s important to note than in many states not wearing a seatbelt negates or reduces any compensation an individual can receive for damages.
 In Texas, with accidents that occurred prior to September 1, 2003 whether a seatbelt was or was not worn was not admissible in personal injury cases.
 For accidents that occurred after that time, however, the driver not wearing a seatbelt could be held responsible for all costs associated with all persons injured in the accident along with any property damages.
-In such cases, having the right Corpus Christi Car Accident Lawyer to represent you is critical.
+In such cases, having the right Austin Car Accident Lawyer to represent you is critical.